Sauberr/flask-2024/README.md

-# Flask Project
+# Flask Website Project

-The project for study Flask framework in Hillel Python Pro course.
+This project is designed to be a practical introduction to the Flask framework for Python.
+Developed as part of the Hillel Python Pro course, it provides a hands-on learning experience for building web applications.
+Explore core Flask concepts like routing, templates, and request handling while constructing a functional application.
+This project serves as a foundation for understanding web development with Python and Flask.

 #### Stack: